33kumarram/ChatAppBackEnd/README.md

 You will also need to create a .env file in the root of the project directory, containing the following environment variables:

-REACT_APP_API_URL = API endpoint to make requests to the server.
+MONGODB_URI= your MongoDB connection string

+JWT_SECRET=a secret key for JSON Web Token (JWT) encryption

+APP_URL = Your backend url

+PORT

 Once the dependencies are installed and the environment variables are set, start the development server:

 npm start

-The application should now be running on http://localhost:[port].
+The application should now be running on port mentioned by you in env variables.